 Definition of Resistance

 The property of the substance to resist the flow of electric current through it is known as resistance.
 The unit of resistance is Ohm.
-The conductors have free electrons moving randomly inside the metal, and on application of voltage, the electrons starts moving from the lower potential point to the higher potential point.
+The conductors have free electrons moving randomly inside the metal, and on the application of voltage, the electrons start moving from the lower potential point to the higher potential point.

-During drifting of the electrons, the collision between the electrons and atom and molecule of the conductor takes place, and this collision impede the path of flow of electrons.
-This impediment of flow of electron caused by collision of electrons with atom and molecule creates hinderance.
-The electrical hinderance in the path of current flow is the electrical resistance.
+During the drifting of the electrons, the collision between the electrons and atom and molecule of the conductor takes place, and this collision impedes the path of flow of electrons.
+This impediment of the flow of electrons caused by the collision of electrons with atoms and molecules creates a hindrance.
+The electrical hindrance in the path of current flow is the electrical resistance.

 V ∝ I